LongJiAn99/PasarGo/README.md

  **Evaluation**
-1. User does not know whether the submission of their listing is completed How we solved it:
+1. User does not know whether the submission of their listing is completed

+    How we solved it:
     - Added more instructions in the “new listing” page
     - Pop up message to inform user that the product is submitted
-    - Redirect user to “listing” page
+    - Redirect user to “listing” page upon successful submission

 ### Architecture